Benton County ballot discrepancy cause concerns

 She would only be a state representative for about six weeks, but her husband could take over for her.

-After voting for that term, you will also need to vote on who will serve the next term, which appears after you click next.
+After voting for that term, you will also need to vote on who will serve the next term, which appears after you click next on the electronic ballot.

 Then, you’ll see both Bryant and Comstock’s names listed to be voted for.

-That wasn’t made clear for some early voter, because the phrase “Term To Expire On December 31, 2020,” which was on the sample ballot, did not appear on the electronic ballot.
+That wasn’t made clear for some early voters, because the phrase “Term To Expire On December 31, 2020,” which was on the sample ballot, did not appear on the electronic ballot.

 Democrat Jon Comstock, who’s running to serve the next term against Republican Joshua Bryant, sent a press release Tuesday, October 20, to alert voters.